-- By enabling manufacturers to apply sealants and paints, manganese phosphate coatings contribute value to the metal part, ultimately increasing the competitiveness of some products commercially.
+2. By enabling manufacturers to apply sealants and paints, manganese phosphate coatings contribute value to the metal part, ultimately increasing the competitiveness of some products commercially.

-- To some extent, the use of manganese phosphate coatings also impacts the final appearance of a ferrous metal part.
+3. To some extent, the use of manganese phosphate coatings also impacts the final appearance of a ferrous metal part.
 Even when a manufacturer does not apply sealants to the surface, this pre-treatment may change the part’s exterior appearance and harden threaded components against damage from galling and chafing during heavy use.